FRONTERRA Nature-Based Solutions: Carbon and Biodiversity Credits, High Social Impact

 Rai Fajardo is a Junior Geomatician at Fronterra.

-Rai holds a degree in Renewable Natural Resources Engineering from the Universidad Nacional Agraria de la Selva, where he subsequently specialised in Geographic Information Systems (GIS), Remote Sensing, and Programming applied to natural resources.
+Rai holds a degree in Renewable Natural Resources Engineering from Universidad Nacional Agraria de la Selva, where he later specialized in Geographic Information Systems (GIS), Remote Sensing, and programming applied to natural resources.

 Rai Fajardo is a Junior Geomatician at Fronterra.

-Rai holds a degree in Renewable Natural Resources Engineering from the Universidad Nacional Agraria de la Selva, where he subsequently specialised in Geographic Information Systems (GIS), Remote Sensing, and Programming applied to natural resources.
+Rai holds a degree in Renewable Natural Resources Engineering from Universidad Nacional Agraria de la Selva, where he later specialized in Geographic Information Systems (GIS), Remote Sensing, and programming applied to natural resources.

-He has participated in projects focusing on conservation and carbon sequestration, collaborating with the NGO AIDER on initiatives such as NII KANITI and Bosques Vivos para Siempre, meeting the VERRA certification standards.
-Additionally, he contributed to the CloudSEN 12 v2 project, which allowed him to deepen his knowledge of geospatial analysis and modelling.
+He has contributed to conservation and carbon sequestration projects with the NGO AIDER, including NII KANITI and Bosques Vivos para Siempre, aligned with Verra certification standards.
+He also participated in the CloudSEN 12 v2 project, strengthening his skills in geospatial analysis and modeling.

-Concurrently, he developed experience as a freelance GIS applications specialist, gaining proficiency in programming languages such as JavaScript, Python, R, HTML, and CSS.
-Over time, he also refined his skills in data management, thematic map creation, and drone operation.
+In parallel, Rai worked as a freelance GIS applications specialist, building proficiency in JavaScript, Python, R, HTML, and CSS, and further developing capabilities in data management, thematic cartography, and drone operations.

 Contact Rai at rai@fronterra.eco